Prostate Cancer Screening (PDQ®): Screening - Health Professional Information [NCI]

 Figure 1.
 Effects of screening on prostate cancer mortality.
 Risk of prostate cancer mortality in the European Randomized Study of Screening for Prostate Cancer (ERSPC) by study center at up to 13 years of follow-up in screened versus control arms.

-Important information that was not reported in the ERSPC includes the contamination rate in the entire control group, and the treatment administered to the prostate cancer cases by stage and by randomly assigned group.
+Important information that was not reported includes the contamination rate in the entire control group.
+There was some evidence that the treatment administered to the prostate cancer cases differed by stage and by randomly assigned group, with the screening group more often receiving radical prostatectomy (40.3%) than the control group (30.3%).
+However, no analysis of the overall effect of this difference on the mortality outcome has been reported.
 Incompleteness of data is also a concern because it appears that several of the participating countries have not yet provided data beyond the 10-year point at which the major effect appears to occur.
-Longer follow-up will be needed to determine the final results of this trial.
+Longer follow-up and further analysis will be needed to determine the final results of this trial.

 Possible harms included overdiagnosis, which was estimated at 30% on the basis of excess cases in the screening arm if the cumulative risk of prostate cancer had been the same as the control arm.